Joint Communication and Parameter Estimation in MIMO Channels: Proof of Theorem

 From \eqref{eq:EFIM_Q_ij}, it is clear that the $N$-letter FIM in \eqref{eq:FIM_N} is equal to a scaled conditional FIM:

 This relation is key to formulating the conditional ECRB tightness result presented next. \begin{lemma} Fix $\epsilon > 0$.
 There exists a (possibly large) block-length $N_{\epsilon}$ such that

 holds for every $N \geq N_{\epsilon}$, provided that some regularity conditions hold. \end{lemma} The above lemma follows by slightly adapting existing results for i.i.d. measurements, as shown by Seo \cite{seo2025a} in the scalar parameter case.
-In particular, the lower bound in \eqref{eq:ECRB_Q} can be obtained from the weighted BCRB in \cite[Theorem~8]{aharon2024}, which is shown to approach the ECRB as $N$ grows large (see \cite[Prop.~3]{aharon2024}).
+In particular, the lower bound in \eqref{eq:ECRB_Q} can be obtained from the weighted BCRB in \cite[Thm.~8]{aharon2024}, which is shown to approach the ECRB as $N$ grows large (see \cite[Prop.~3]{aharon2024}).
 The upper bound in \eqref{eq:ECRB_Q} can be obtained using the sub-optimal maximum likelihood (ML) estimator, whose asymptotic MSE is characterized exactly by the ECRB as discussed in \cite[Sec.~4.2–4.3]{vanTrees2013} (see also \cite[eq.~(12)]{aharon2024}).
+The underlying regularity conditions can be found in, e.g., \cite[Thm.~8]{aharon2024}.
+While most of these conditions directly hold for Gaussian measurement models with smooth likelihood functions and non-singular FIMs \cite[Thm.~7.3 and App.~7B]{kay1993}, additional ``vanishing'' boundary conditions on the prior distribution $f_{\bm{\uptheta}}(\bm{\theta})$ must be satisfied as well (note that this is also the case for the BCRB \cite{vanTrees2013}).